NukeThemAII/trellis/AUDIT.md

 - Front-end deposit/withdraw forms do not reflect the paused state proactively; users only see a revert.
 Consider disabling actions when `paused` is true (the admin page already fetches this state).【F:contracts/src/TrellisVault.sol†L110-L159】【F:frontend/app/vault/[address]/page.tsx†L88-L178】

 ## Recommendations & Next Steps
-1. Patch `StrategyERC4626.updateTarget` to redeploy idle balances and extend tests to cover migrations.
+1. Monitor the new `updateTarget` redeploy logic and migration tests added in v1.2; extend coverage for partial-withdraw/loss scenarios next.
-2. Introduce a role-based harvester and update keeper automation/docs to avoid owner key exposure.
+2. Roll out the dedicated harvester role operationally (set addresses, rotate keys) and continue fuzzing unauthorized harvest attempts.
-3. Fix configuration/documentation drift (missing `.env` templates, stale runbook links) so that fresh clones can install successfully.
+3. Keep configuration/documentation templates in sync with repo structure and automate drift detection in CI.
-4. Propagate accurate token decimals and feed validation into the UI, and consider surfacing paused status directly in deposit/withdraw components.
+4. Continue improving UI resiliency: disable deposit/withdraw when paused and audit any additional Chainlink feeds before enabling them.
-5. Expand Foundry test coverage for failure cases (strategy shortfalls, fee adjustments, paused interactions) and add front-end integration tests or type-safe mocks as the UI stabilizes.
+5. Expand Foundry failure-mode coverage (strategy shortfalls, fee adjustments) and introduce front-end integration tests or mocks as flows stabilize.

 ---
 Prepared by: Codex Builder (gpt-5-codex) on 2025-10-23.
-Updated 2025-10-24 with remediation status.
+Updated 2025-10-24 with maintainer response and remediation status.

 ## Document Control
-- **Version:** 1.1 (medium/low findings remediated)
+- **Version:** 1.2 (maintainer response captured; medium/low findings remediated)
 - **Status:** Released to repository (ready for GitHub push)
-- **Next Review:** When new contracts/strategies are introduced or additional findings emerge
+- **Next Review:** When new contracts/strategies are introduced, maintainer fixes land, or additional findings emerge